 Kirsten Millar is an artist based in the West Coast of Scotland, originally from Dundee, whose practice questions notions of centre and periphery in the context of modernity and temporality.

-Kirsten is interested in cultural documents, how we engage with industrial and environmental sites over time, and how these shape our current interactions with the landscape.
+Kirsten is interested in cultural items, how we engage with industrial and environmental sites over time, and how these shape our current interactions with the landscape.

 Kirsten’s work connects the archaeological and industrial by looking at the varied and forgotten legacies, tales and manipulations of the environment, dissecting perceptions of landscape and how historical narratives shape our current interactions with the environment.
 Recently her work has looked into the deconstruction of conventional images of the Scottish landscape, often romanticised as wild, untouched and separate from modernity and human influence, by eroding the binary categorisation of nature and technology.